Riadabd/time-ledger/README.md

 - `[x]` is a manual “counted” marker.
 - If a parent has no time but all sub-items do, the parent time is computed and written on save.
 - Totals are generated lines starting with `;;` and are safe to overwrite.
+- Day details in the right pane are shown in the same parent/sub-item structure as the ledger text.
+- In edit mode, diagnostics include parse errors and parent/sub-item time mismatches; saving is blocked until issues are fixed.